sohanemon/tsgo.nvim/README.md

-# tsc.nvim
+# tsgo.nvim

 <img width="569" alt="image" src="https://user-images.githubusercontent.com/2755722/233876554-efb9cfe6-c038-46c8-a7cb-b7a4aa9eac5b.png">

-This Neovim plugin provides an asynchronous interface to run project-wide TypeScript type-checking using the TypeScript compiler (`tsc`).
+This Neovim plugin provides an asynchronous interface to run project-wide TypeScript type-checking using the TypeScript compiler (`tsgo`).
 It displays the type-checking results in a quickfix list and provides visual notifications about the progress and completion of type-checking.

 ## Features